nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo For Bijli.md

 > Hello Team Bijli !

 My name is Nihit.
 I am going to give an introductory demo to Figma

 ---

+### What is Figma
 - Figma is a UI Design software
 - In Figma, you can create interactive wireframes & set up advanced user interface designs

 ---

 ### Accessibility
 - Cloud Based i.e. Cross Platform
 	- So, it's suitable for collaboration
 - Figma Web v/s App → Font installer is required in web version
 ![[Figma Download Options.png|700]]

 ---

 ### Features
 1. Working in components
 2. Setting up styles